×

 You can modify the following settings by using a ContainerRuntimeConfig CR:

 • PIDs limit: Setting the PIDs limit in the ContainerRuntimeConfig is expected to be deprecated.
 If PIDs limits are required, it is recommended to use the podPidsLimit field in the KubeletConfig CR instead.
-The default value of the podPidsLimit field is 4096.
+The default podPidsLimit value is 4096 and the default pids_limit value is 0.
+If podPidsLimit is lower than pids_limit then the effective container PIDs limit is defined by the value set in podPidsLimit.

 The CRI-O flag is applied on the cgroup of the container, while the Kubelet flag is set on the cgroup of the pod.
 Please adjust the PIDs limit accordingly.